Lawyers Representing Women With Ovarian Cancer Caused By Talcum Powder

 Testimony showed that 1,500 women per year will die of ovarian cancer linked to Johnson & Johnson Baby Powder and Shower to Shower body powder.

 Attorneys Karen Salter and Carmen Ferguson are dedicated to protecting the rights of women who have suffered harm due to the negligence of companies like Johnson & Johnson.
 We are here to help educate, console and pursue the legal rights of women who have been adversely affected by talcum powder.
-If you or a loved one developed ovarian cancer from the use of talcum powder, please contact us online.
-From our office in Birmingham, we represent clients in personal injury cases throughout central Alabama.
+If you or a loved one developed ovarian cancer from the use of talcum powder, please contact us online or call 877-653-9655.
+From our office in Birmingham, we represent clients in personal injury cases throughout Central Alabama.
 We handle cases involving talcum powder nationwide.